tuxagon/sample_jstest/README.md

     ```

 6. Run `bower install mocha chai` to install mocha and chai for browser
-7. Run `npm install mocha chai` to install mocha and chai for node
+7. Run `npm install mocha chai --save-dev` to install mocha and chai for node
 8. Run `bower install http://sinonjs.org/releases/sinon-X.X.X.js` where X refers to each version number (see http://sinonjs.org/download/ for current version).
 This gets you the built version of sinon for the browser
-9. Run `npm install sinon` to install sinon for node
+9. Run `npm install sinon --save-dev` to install sinon for node
 10. Setup boilerplate code for testing in the browser

     ```html